High Dynamic Range: Everything you need to know about the TV world’s hottest new trend, including what it means for smartphones.

 Netflix has also said it believes a significant number of films can be remastered for HDR.
 So as the format takes off, we’ll likely see more and more options to stream our favourite shows and films in HDR.

-So should I buy an HDR TV or not?
+So should I buy an HDR TV?

 Now that there’s an official HDR standard, in the form of Ultra HD Premium, the danger of buying a rubbish TV claiming to be HDR compatible has been minimised.
 If you buy a Ultra HD Premium TV you’ll know you’re getting a TV capable of meeting the HDR standards set by the UHD Alliance.